RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 Further Improvements
 ====================

-## System control register
+## System Control Register

 In the system control register is a bit included to do an synchronous clear over serial communication.
 It adds another possibility to reset the states of the synchronous components.
 At the moment only the asynchronous reset is available.
 To add this functionality an synchronous reset needs to be added to every component except the memory components (register file, pattern generator) and the address upcounter (has already one).

-## Pwm switch off
+## PWM Switch oOff

-When the pwm module is switched off either by the system control or the pwm control the counters in the frequency control and pwm generator are kept in their current counting state.
+When the PWM module is switched off either by the system control or the pwm control the counters in the frequency control and pwm generator are kept in their current counting state.
 This could result in an constant output of a one.
 To solve this problem it is recommended to put in a switch in the pwm generator that puts out zero when the system control AND pwm control is zero.
 This approach is already implemented for the noise generator and can be implemented in the same way (see input en_noise_generator_i).